-The remuneration paid to Shari'ah Supervisory Board Members for the year 2019 was US\$ 81,000 (2018: US\$ 89,500).
+The sitting fees and the remuneration paid to Shari'ah Supervisory Board Members for the year 2020 was US\$ 79,000 (2019: US\$ 81,000).

 Fees paid to External Auditors

 Information relating to the fee paid to external auditors for audit and non-audit services including quarterly review of prudential returns and public disclosures reviews are maintained at the Bank.
 This information is available to shareholders on request.